IsaacCavallaro/BeatTheBlues/README.md

 ## Purpose & Scope

-- Beat the blues is a terminal app which generates a 12 bar blues chord progression for beginner musicians.
+- BeatTheBlues is a terminal app which generates a 12 bar blues chord progression for beginner musicians.

 - Practicing music, like playing an instrument is a skill.
 The skills of practicing an instrument effectively can be a particularly challenging skill to learn for the beginner musician in addition to learning various techniques to play an instrument.